 To upload an app via the Sauce Labs UI:

-On Sauce Labs, in the left panel, click LIVE and then click Mobile App.
+- On Sauce Labs, in the left panel, click App Management.

-Click App Upload.
-You can either drag and drop an application, or browse for and select the file.
-We currently support *.apk Android app files, *.aab Android App Bundle files and *.ipa or *.zip iOS app files (*.zip files are parsed to determine whether a valid *.app bundle exists).
+- To upload an app you can either drag and drop an app or browse for and select the file.
+We currently support *.apk Android app files, *.aab Android App Bundle files, and *.ipa or *.zip iOS app files (*.zip files are parsed to determine whether a valid *.app bundle exists).
 Non-app file uploads are not supported in the UI at this time, but can be uploaded through the API.

-Deleting an app in Sauce Labs will delete the whole application (i.e., the group of builds belonging to the same app package).
-Files associated with app identifiers (i.e., belonging to the same platform and accessible to the same team) are indicated by the + symbol next to version number.
-Also, the version number shown is the most recently updated file, not necessarily the latest version of the application.
+Deleting an app in Sauce Labs will delete the whole app (i.e., the group of builds belonging to the same app package).
+Files associated with app identifiers (i.e., belonging to the same platform and accessible to the same team) are indicated by the + symbol next to the version number.
+Also, the version number shown is the most recently updated file, not necessarily the latest version of the app.

-To delete an application, on the Mobile App test page, hover over the test and then click Delete.
+To delete an app, on the App Management page, hover over the app and then click Delete.

-To view or change the application settings, on the Mobile App test page, hover over the test and then click Settings.
+To view or change the app settings, on the App Management page, hover over the app and then click Settings.

 To easily copy a test's file name or ID, hover over the test and then click the clipboard icon.